blahosyl/operator-game/README.md

 - when the user changes an operator
 - when a new game is run
-- when the page is reloeaded
+- when the page is reloaded
 - when the [**Continue**](#continue-button) button on the Milestone "popup" is clicked

 When the Submit button is re-enabled within a game, its text content changes to "Check Again".